muralimanas30/SQL-LEETCODE/01268 Market Analysis I/README.md

 ## 💡 **Problem Explanation**

-The problem requires us to analyze user purchasing behavior within the year 2019.
-Specifically, we need to determine the number of orders each user placed during 2019.
-The output should consist of the user ID (as `buyer_id`), their join date, and the total orders made in 2019.
-Users who joined but did not place any orders in 2019 should have a count of 0.
+The problem requires us to analyze user behavior in an e-commerce platform.
+Specifically, for each user, we need to determine the number of orders they placed in the year 2019.
+The desired output should include the user's ID, their join date, and the count of their orders in 2019.

-**Sample Input:**
+**Example:**

 **Users Table:**